tvl83/DeveloperDocumentation/src/content/sphero-robot-basics/robot-tech.md

 ##Languages
 ### Macros
 The easiest way to develop Macros is via a mobile visual development tool called MacroLab.
 MacroLab is available for [Apple](https://itunes.apple.com/us/app/sphero-macrolab/id519917219?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.orbotix.macrolab&hl=en).
-(LINK to SPRK EDU MACROLAB)  Macros excel at fast color changes, fades, and other semi-autonomous functions that would normally be limited by bluetooth bandwidth.
+Macros excel at fast color changes, fades, and other semi-autonomous functions that would normally be limited by bluetooth bandwidth.

 ### OrbBasic
 OrbBasic is a text-based programming language that is easy to experiment with via the OrbBasic App available in the [Apple](https://itunes.apple.com/us/app/orbbasic-for-sphero/id647306205?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.orbotix.orbbasic&hl=en) App Stores.
 OrbBasic, like Macros, are a resource that provides for autonomous behavior and provides programmable conditionals that Macros don't support.